tcorral/Hydra.js/README.md

 * You can test your modules with any Unit Testing Framework.
 * Only 1.1kb when Gzipped.

+(Links will only work if you clone the repo)
 [API documentation](https://github.com/tcorral/Hydra.js/examples_and_documents/jsdoc/index.html)

 [Examples](https://github.com/tcorral/Hydra.js/examples_and_documents/index.html) to see for yourself!